Testosterone and Mood

 How are Low T and Mood Related?

 Testosterone levels influence mood, behavior, and quality of life [5].
-The prevalence of depressive episodes tends to increase with age, in parallel to the decline of testosterone.
-Research has also shown an inverse relationship between the amount of free testosterone in male bodies and the number of depressive episodes [6].
-Because of this correlation, researchers have delved into the connection between low testosterone levels and depressive syndromes.
+The prevalence of declining into a consistently low mood tends to increase with age, in parallel to the decline of testosterone.
+Research has also shown an inverse relationship between the amount of free testosterone in male bodies and the number of mood episodes [6].
+Because of this correlation, researchers have delved into the connection between low testosterone levels and mood challenges.

-Specifically, the literature demonstrates a link between testosterone levels and males with treatment-resistant depression, males with major depression and HIV infection, males with dysthymia, and elderly males (aged >60 years) with depression [6].
+Specifically, the literature demonstrates a link between testosterone levels and males with treatment-resistant low mood, males with a low mood and immune issues, males with dysthymia, and elderly males (aged >60 years) with consistently low mood [6].

 Testosterone is a neuroactive steroid that directly affects mood [5].
-This has been demonstrated by animal models of depression in which testosterone administration increased serotonin release and neuroplasticity in the brain [5].
-Both of these effects are central mechanisms of anti-depression and promote more positive thought patterns [5].
+This has been demonstrated by animal models of mood in which testosterone administration increased serotonin release and neuroplasticity in the brain [5].
+Both of these effects are central mechanisms of a balanced mood and promote more positive thought patterns [5].

-Testosterone replacement therapy (TRT) has decreased depression scores and symptoms of depression in numerous studies, confirming the link between testosterone and mood [5,6].
+Testosterone replacement therapy (TRT) has decreased low mood symptoms and sadness scores in numerous studies, confirming the link between testosterone and mood [5,6].

 TRT Alternatives